-Filip Coussée has written a chapter in the History of youth work series:
+Filip Coussée has written a chapter in the History series

-Coussée F. (2009), "Youth work and its forgotten history: a view from Flanders", in G. Verschelden, F. Coussée, T. Van de Walle and H. Williamson (eds), The history of youth work in Europe and its relevance for youth policy today (pp. 41-56), Council of Europe Publishing, Strasbourg.
+Coussée, F. (2009).
+Youth work and its forgotten history: a view from Flanders.
+In G. Verschelden, F. Coussée, T. Van de Walle & H. Williamson (Eds.).
+The history of youth work in Europe and its relevance for youth policy today (pp. 41-56).
+Strasbourg: Council of Europe Publishing.